by Nebula Haze

 Table of Contents

-How to Make a Stealthy Exhaust - Examples
+How to Make a Hidden Window Exhaust (Examples)

-Cannabis plants love a nice breeze and fresh air in the wild.
+Cannabis plants love a nice breeze and fresh air.
 When growing cannabis indoors, you have the ability to control the air circulation and use your exhaust to create the perfect indoor environment for your garden that mimics the best parts of nature.

-This air circulation and exhaust tutorial will teach you how to recreate an environment that makes cannabis thrive, and as a bonus will also prevent some types of bugs and mold.
-By venting out the hot air from your grow lights and pulling in fresh air, you will increase your cannabis plant's speed of growth and yields.
-Good ventilation pays for itself!
+This air circulation and exhaust tutorial teaches you how to recreate an environment that makes cannabis thrive, and as a bonus it’ll prevent some types of bugs and mold.
+By venting out the hot air from your grow lights and pulling in fresh air, you increase your cannabis plant’s speed of growth and yields.
+Good ventilation pays for itself.

 During my first indoor cannabis grow, I didn’t pay much attention to air circulation or creating an exhaust.
 I had a fan blowing directly on my plants and thought I was good to go.

-I found out that growing my plants without any way to exhaust heat caused the grow area to become way too hot and humid, even with small grow lights like CFLs.
-This led to several issues, including root problems, white powdery mildew and heat burn.
+I found out that growing weed plants without any way to exhaust heat caused the grow area to become too hot and humid, even with small grow lights.
+This led to several issues, including root problems, white powdery mildew, and heat burn.
 It could have been much worse because these same conditions can also lead to bud rot, fungus gnats, spider mites, and other unpleasant guests in the grow room.

-Once I started exhausting out air from my grow area, cannabis plants grew faster and so many random problems disappeared.
+Once I started exhausting out air from my grow area, cannabis plants grew faster, and certain problems like persistent droopiness and inexplicable nutrient deficiencies disappeared.
 It made me realize how many indoor cannabis growers may be unintentionally hurting their plants and yields by missing a few key points about air circulation and creating an exhaust to vent out heat.

-- Exhaust Systems Can Be Cheap & Stealthy - There are cheap and stealthy ways to create a great ventilation system with good air circulation and an exhaust.
-You have more options than drilling holes or ducting, and many window exhaust options are undetectable outside.
+- Exhaust Systems Can Be Cheap & Stealthy – There are cheap and stealthy ways to create a great ventilation system without a lot of time, money, or effort.
+You have more options than drilling holes or ducting, and many window exhaust options are undetectable from the outside.
 Learn how to make a stealthy exhaust!